AvaloniaUI/avalonia-docs/docs/reference/controls/itemscontrol.md

 <img src={example01Screenshot} alt="" />

 ## Example 02
-This example bind an observable collection of tile items to an items control.
+This example binds an observable collection of Rectangles (which are bound to a tile VM) to an ItemsControl.
 The ItemPanel is set to a canvas and we use a style to position the Tile within the canvas.

 ```xml
 <ItemsControl ItemsSource="{Binding TileList}">